dmdeemer/factorio-planner/README.md

 # factorio-planner
 Calculates recipes, quantities, machines, and raw inputs for a Factorio factory

+## Dependencies

+A LUA interpreter and a Python 3.x interpreter.

 ## Usage
 1) Use the get-data.sh script to get Factorio's base mod data from an existing Factorio install, and convert it into JSON format: